PayDayAllDay logo

 PayDayAllDay Review

 PayDayAllDay is a payday lending storefront operating since 2019 with physical locations in Ohio (Columbus, Cincinnati, Cleveland, Findlay) and online application capabilities.
-The company markets itself as an alternative to traditional bank loans for consumers needing quick emergency funds without extensive paperwork.
-They position themselves as credit-inclusive lenders willing to work with applicants who have damaged credit histories, emphasizing second chances and competitive rates.
+The company markets itself as an alternative to traditional bank loans for consumers needing quick short-term funds without extensive paperwork.
+They position themselves as credit-inclusive lenders willing to work with applicants who have damaged credit histories, emphasizing second chances and rate claims to verify.

 The business operates extended hours (8am–10pm daily) and offers free in-person or online consultations.
 PayDayAllDay advertises loan amounts ranging from $250 to $5,000, though specific APRs and fees are not disclosed on the website.
 The Columbus location is managed by Joshua Mattoon and can be reached at (614) 618-3640.